tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Heavy Armor

-Raise your critical hit threshold by 1 (champion: by 2; epic: by 3).
+Raise your critical hit threshold by 1, by 2 at champion tier, and by 3 at epic tier.
 Your critical hit threshold can’t go above 20, but this armor ameliorates the effects of vulnerability and other conditions that make you more likely to suffer critical hits.

 **Quirk:** Praises the craftsmanship and superiority of dwarven goods at every opportunity.